pl247/ai-monitor/README.md

-# Python Script to Monitor CPU and GPU on Ubuntu
+# Python Script to Monitor CPU, GPU and Network on Ubuntu

 This simple script provides a clean compact view of CPU performance, memory utilization, network as well as GPU memory and GPU performance.
 Great for monitoring your system as you run LLM and other AI/ML workloads.
 Network monitoring now automatically switches from Kbps/Mbps/Gbps as traffic increases on the tx and rx sides.